eed3si9n/eed3si9n.com/original/monads-are-fractals.md

 res22: Option[Int] = None
 </scala>

-So `Option` apparenlty is a monad under `foldLeft` and `_2`.
+So `Option` apparenlty is a monad under `_2`.
 In this case I don't know if it's immediately obvious from the implemetation, but the idea is to propagate `None`, which represents a failure.

 ### what about the laws?